guerilla7/a2a-agents-secure-verfication-poc/README.md

 It's important to note that this PoC will not be a full-fledged formal verification tool using mathematical provers (which is a highly complex domain requiring specialized software).
 Instead, it will demonstrate the structure and type of checks one would consider in such a verification process, tailored to LLM agent interactions over an A2A-like protocol.

-This Python script provides a foundational PoC.
-Here's a breakdown:

 ## Key Components:

 **1. Models (AgentCard, Agent, LLMAgent, Message, Task, Capability, MessageContentType):**